 A wonderful delicately coloured cross, with purple flowerheads and white ‘ears’ that colour to pink and purple with age.

 Amazingly long rich purple flower heads above beautiful silver foliage.
-Great architectural plant.
-UK selection and introduction 1999.
+A great architectural plant.

 A gorgeous silver-leaved lavender with blue-purple flowers.